Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Introduction

-This paper addresses the last, most mysterious part of this open question: to develop formulas for the dimension of degree-$2$ splines of smoothness $1$.
+This paper addresses the last, in our view most mysterious part of this open question: to develop formulas for the dimension of degree-$2$ splines of smoothness $1$.
+Our algorithm to compute the dimension of splines of degree two, thereby proving the upper-bound conjecture for $d = 2$ for graphs with edge labels not in special position, is summarized in Section~\ref{section.algorithm}.
 We use the more general setting of \defn{generalized splines} introduced by Gilbert, Tymoczko, and Viel~\cite{GTV.2016}.
 Fix a commutative ring $R$ with identity~$1$ and a finite graph $G=(V,E)$ with vertex set $V$ and edge set $E$.
+If there is an edge $e\in E$ between vertex $u$ and vertex $v$ in $V$, we also denote this edge by $e=uv$.
 An \defn{edge-labeling} for $G$ is a function $\ell \colon E \rightarrow R$.
+We denote the edge-labeled graph by $(G,\ell)$.